 In practice, this activity, described in section 2, will:

+Maintain the EGI brand.

-Manage the EGI-Engage communications channels (e.g.: website, director’s letters, newsletter, blog, newsfeed), mostly directed at the consortium.
+Manage the EGI-Engage communications channels (e.g.: website, director’s letters, newsletter, blog, newsfeed), to strengthen the EGI-Engage community and maximise both cooperation and synergies.
+Ensure that the members of the project are aware of what the rest of the team is doing.
 Organise the EGI-Engage events, where stakeholders can meet with other actors in the e-Infrastructure landscape.

-Establish and maintain the EGI-Engage brand to maximise.

-Support the Dissemination and Engagement activities through the project’s communication channels.
+Support the Engagement and Dissemination activities through the project’s communication channels.
+The communications’ contribution to these activities is also described in the Engagement and Dissemination chapters.

 B) Dissemination concerns the activities related to the public disclosure of the project results within their intended audiences.